Women’s Coastal Pilgrimage

 “I walk in the world to love it.” - Mary Oliver

-Four days and three nights walking and camping the wild edges of Cornwall’s Lizard Peninsula — a journey of sea, sky, and self.
+Four days and three nights backpacking along the wild edges of Cornwall’s Lizard Peninsula - a journey of sea, sky, and self.

 Everything you need to know